hoangvu12/megumin/README.md

 }
 ```

+## ⚙️ Invidious Configuration

+You can change the Invidious instance by updating the `INVIDIOUS_BASE_URL` in your configuration.
+You can either use [a public Invidious instance](https://docs.invidious.io/instances/) or [host your own](https://docs.invidious.io/installation/).

+If you are having trouble streaming (the bot doesn't play audio), try setting `USE_INVIDIOUS_PROXY` to `true`.

 ## 🐬 Docker Configuration

 For those who would prefer to use our [Docker container](https://hub.docker.com/repository/docker/hoangvudev12/megumin), you may provide values from `config.json` as environment variables.